sonic-net/DASH/dash-pipeline/README-dash-docker.md

 Note, these workflows are for changes affecting docker images.
 If no docker images or tags are affected, these workflows are not relevant.

-### Developing/Publishing docker images in a branch of main repo
+### Workflow I: Developing/Publishing docker images in a branch of main repo
 In this workflow, all work is done in a *branch* of the main repo (versus a *fork* - see next section).
 This is recommended for smaller changes confined mainly to Dockerfile creation or updating.
 Larger-scope changes are better done in forks, to minimize main repo activity.

 See the figure and descriptions below.

 ![dash-docker-branch-workflow](images/dash-docker-branch-workflow.svg)

 1. Create a development branch in `Azure/DASH`, e.g. named `featureX`.
-This requires proper role-based permissions.
+This requires write-access to the projtec, typically confined to a few core maintainers.
 2. Create or modify Dockerfiles, associated `.env` files containing image names and tags, Makefiles, etc. Build and test this new work in your development machine.
 All Docker images are stored to and retrieved from the local machine's docker environment.
 3. Perform `git commit` and `git push` to upload changes to GitHub.
 This will trigger CI actions, at a minimum to build/publish the docker images and run the main build/test CI actions.
 These run in parallel, which can lead to a race condition.
 If the main CI job tries to pull a new docker image which hasn't yet been published, it will fail the first time only.
 4. Manually re-run failed job(s) as needed, which should now pass, since the docker images should have successfully published.
 (If not, fix the dockerfiles or CI action files which control these steps).
 Steps 2-4 can be repeated as needed.
 5. When feature work is complete, submit a pull request to the `main` branch.
 Once merged, it will again run all the CI jobs, which should pass.
-### Developing/Publishing docker images in a fork of main repo
+### Workflow II: Developing/Publishing docker images in a fork via PRs to a branch of the main repo
 This workflow does most of the work in a fork of the DASH repo.
 A branch of the main repo is still required to publish new images.
 This process is more complicated, but also more suitable for larger-scope changes.
 This allows the majority of the work to be done in a fork to lessen the main repo activity.

+A concise description of this workflow is: make a feature branch in the main project (needs write access); check out this branch in a fork, then make a dev branch of the feature branch.
+Make code changes, create/modify docker images etc. and submit a pull request from dev branch to feature branch.
+The feature branch CI pipeline can push new images to ACR.
+Finally, submit a PR from the feature branch to main.

+This workflow is appropriate for project developers who lack write access and thus can't create a branch in the `Azure/DASH` project.
+A maintainer with write access can first create a branch which developers can then submit pull requests against (for the primary purpose of making changes to docker images).
+The instructions below will make this clearer.

 Oftentimes, a new docker image is created and doesn't change much thereafter, but other project content evolves significantly during the development of a feature.
 This workflow gets the needed docker image into ACR using a combination of a fork (for the brunt of the work) and a branch (to get the docker image into ACR for subsequent development).